How to skip the line in Rome : visit Rome 8 essentials

 Roma Pass allows the holder free entry to the first one (48 hours) or two (72 hours) visited museums or archaeological sites and discount to others.

-For first-time visitors Rome City Pass is a good option.
+For first-time visitors Rome Tourist Card is a good option.

 It includes a one-day hop-on-hop-off sightseeing bus ticket as well as fast-track entry over two days to the Vatican Museums, St Peter’s Basilica, Colosseum and Roman Forum.
 Skip-the-line tickets to the Vatican Museums and St Peter’s Basilica also come with an audio guide.